-As the holiday season approaches each year and people gear up to send holiday greeting cards, we need a reminder about how to make last names plural.
-(Hint: Doing so does NOT involve an apostrophe.)
+Each year, as the festive season approaches and people make plans to send holiday greetings, many of us would benefit from a reminder about how to make last names plural.
+(Hint: Apostrophes need not apply.)

-If we stop to think about it, most of us will remember that apostrophes make words possessive, not plural.
-But when we are tired or pressed for time, it’s easy to include an apostrophe where we don’t need one.
+If we pause to think, we will likely remember that apostrophes make words possessive, not plural.
+But when we are tired or pressed for time, we might easily insert this mark of punctuation even when its placement is illogical.

 So without further ado, here is Get It Write’s refresher guide to making names plural, advice that will come in handy whether you’re signing cards or letters or personalizing mailboxes or welcome mats.